 Any complaints about the program or staff should be directed first to your child's Program Director.
 (Please see Organizational chart on page 8 of this handbook).
 These complaints should be in writing and should be signed by the parent/guardian.
 These complaints will be discussed with the staff involved.
-The Program Director and/or the Director of Child Care Services will schedule a meeting to address the issues if necessary.
+The Program Director, the Director of OST and/or the VP of Child Development & Education will schedule a meeting to address the issues if necessary.